Suma3343/trader-behavior-insights/README.md

-# trader-behavior-insights
+# Trader Behavior Insights
 Analysis of trader performance vs Bitcoin market sentiment using Hyperliquid trading data and Fear &amp; Greed Index.
-# Trader Behavior Insights

 ## Objective
 The objective of this project is to analyze the relationship between Bitcoin market sentiment